Gillian Tindall

 Gillian Elizabeth Tindall (4 May 1938 – 1 October 2025) was a British writer and historian.
 Among her books are City of Gold: The Biography of Bombay (1992) and Celestine: Voices from a French Village (1997).
 Her novel Fly Away Home won the Somerset Maugham Award in 1972.
 From the 1960s to the early 1990s, Tindall worked as a journalist, writing stories for The Guardian, the Evening Standard, The Times, and The Independent, and for many years was a regular guest on the BBC Radio 3 arts discussion programme, Critics' Forum.

 Early life

-Tindall was born in Park Village East in Regent's Park on 4 May 1938.
-Her mother, Ursula Orange, was a novelist in the 1930s and 1940s.
-Ursula's father was Hugh William Orange, who received a knighthood for contributions to education in India.
-Hugh's father was physician William Orange, second superintendent of Broadmoor Hospital.
-Gillan's father, Dennis Tindall, was a medical publisher.
+Tindall was born in Park Village East in Regent's Park on 4 May 1938, the daughter of Dennis Hamilton Tindall and Ursula Orange.
+Her mother was a novelist in the 1930s and 1940s.
+Tindall's maternal grandfather was Sir Hugh Orange, director general of education in India from 1902 to 1910, and then accountant-general of the Board of Education for England and Wales.
+Her great-grandfather was physician William Orange, second superintendent of Broadmoor Hospital.
+Dennis Tindall was a medical publisher, a partner with his father Albert Alfred Tindall (the younger) at Bailliere, Tindall & Cox from 1937.
+After her mother's death in 1955, her father married, secondly in 1956, Helen Florence Chalmers.

-She was educated at Manor House School in Limpsfield, and wrote about the building's history in her 2012 book Three Houses, Many Lives.
-She was unhappy at the school and felt "sickening dread" passing the building as an adult; "it figured in incidental ways in the and short stories that I wrote".
+Tindall was educated at Manor House School in Limpsfield; she later wrote that she was unhappy at the school.
+She went on to Lady Margaret Hall, Oxford, where she graduated B.A. in 1959 with a first class in English.